garethbjohnson/gutendex/readme.md

 previous pages of results, and `count` in the total number of books for the query on all pages combined.

-Books are ordered by popularity, determined by their numbers of downloads from Project Gutenberg.
+By default, books are ordered by popularity, determined by their numbers of downloads from Project Gutenberg.

 Parameters can also be added to book-list queries in a typical URL format.
 For example, to get the first page of written by authors alive after 1899 and published in English or French, you can go to